vinitp94/Pirates/docs/README.md

 - [ ] Start, pause, and reset the game
 - [ ] Keep track of their total score
+- [ ] Play by moving player using four arrow keys

 The project will also include: